openhab/openhab-addons/addons/binding/org.openhab.binding.yeelight/README.md

 As SSDP defined, there are actually two kinds of discover message: searching and advertising messages.
-Searching is used by device that wants to find other devices or services that it has interests while advertising is used by any device that is willing to announce it's presence on the network.
+Searching is used by device that wants to find other devices or services that it has interests while advertising is used by any device that is willing to announce its presence on the network.

 Yeelight smart LED supports both kinds of message.
 It will listen on a multi-cast address, waiting for any incoming search requests.
 If the request is targeted for Yeelight smart LED